-At The Duke of Bedford Pre-School our school core HEART values (Honesty, Empathy, Achievement, Respect and Teamwork) are demonstrated and celebrated every day.
+At The Duke of Bedford Pre-School our HEART values (Honesty, Empathy, Achievement, Respect and Teamwork) are demonstrated and celebrated every day.

 We encourage all children to become caring, independent, considerate people in charge of their own learning.
 We provide the basic foundations for life through our curriculum planning and the unseen curriculum (the way people behave towards each other).
-We want to show children how to respect all living things and their environment and teach them to love and care for them and each other.
+We want to show children how to respect all living things and their environment and teach them to love and care for each other and the world around them.